infastin/nixpkgs-k8s/README.md

 # nixpkgs-k8s

-This repository contains Nix flake that produces a container with the following packages:
+This repository contains Nix flake that produces images for the most recent three minor releases of kubernetes with the following packages:

 - xz
 - busybox